Textualize/textual/docs/how-to/package-an-application.md

     run()
 ```

-In other words: we've created a function called `run` that runs the calculator application; then we've changed the `__main__` test to run that function (we keep that because it lets you run your application with `python -m`; this can be useful during development).
+In other words:
+we've created a function called `run` that runs the calculator application;
+then we've changed the `__main__` test to run that function (we keep that because it lets us run our application with `python -m`; this can be useful during development).

 #### Declaring the runnable command